drawbuildplay/blog/content/blog/home-building-checklist.md

 categories = ["home-building"]
 date = "2019-01-02T19:50:00-05:00"
 description = "Congrats on deciding to build your new home.
 There are many items to consider to find and build your dream home.
-Go through my home building checklist for building a new house to help you get into your dream home." title = "50 Awesome Hacks for Building a new home" [images] is_pin_friendly = false
+Go through my home building checklist for building a new house to help you get into your dream home." social_media_images = ["/uploads/50 Tips and Tricks to know when building your new home.png"] social_media_text = "50 Tips and Tricks to know when building your new home.
+Go through my home building checklist for building a new house to help you get into your dream home. #newhome #buildingguide #newconstruction #builder #dreamhome" title = "50 Awesome Hacks for Building a new home" [images] is_pin_friendly = false